jcubic/jquery.terminal/README.md

   __ / // // // // // _  // _// // / / // _  // _//     // //  \/ // _ \/ /
  /  / // // // // // ___// / / // / / // ___// / / / / // // /\  // // / /__
  \___//____ \\___//____//_/ _\_  / /_//____//_/ /_/ /_//_//_/ /_/ \__\_\___/
-           \/              /____/                              version 0.7.6
+           \/              /____/                              version 0.7.7
 ```
 http://terminal.jcubic.pl

 ### Summary

 JQuery Terminal Emulator is a plugin for creating command line interpreters in
 your applications.
-It can automatically call JSON-RPC service when user type
+It can automatically call JSON-RPC service when a user types
 commands or you can provide you own function in which you can parse user
-command.
+commands.
 It's ideal if you want to provide additional functionality for power
 users.
-It can also be used to debug your aplication.
+It can also be used to debug your application.

 ### Features: